The Swan Princess Christmas

-THE SWAN PRINCESS CHRISTMAS, part of the long-running Swan Princess video series, brings back all the familiar characters, including the couple's animal friends, but lacks the charm of the original tale.
+Part of the long-running Swan Princess video series, this movie brings back all the familiar characters, including the couple's animal friends, but lacks the charm of the original tale.
 This installment tries to merge a standard-ish sequel, featuring another dastardly plot from the couple's nemesis Rothbart, with a wholesome find-the-real-meaning-of-Christmas lesson.
 The result feels forced, with plot elements bolted together, including some uninspired musical numbers and a few plot twists that seem to come from nowhere.
 (Just how does the ghostly Rothbart manage to come up with the exact magical spell to restore his body?)

 Young viewers who have become attached to the tales of Derek and Odette may enjoy seeing this holiday adventure.
 Otherwise, the film isn’t especially memorable or appealing.

 Families can talk about...